shlomif/shlomif-tech-diary/facebook-perl-groups--request-for-help--case-for-commercial-fanfic.md

 by my parents and national insurance, and have some savings, so I can even give you monetary donations.
 You may opt to return them or not return them, given my reluctance to overload my memory with who-owes-me-how-much, but more importantly my observation that generosity pays back in spades: https://www.shlomifish.org/humour/fortunes/show.cgi?id=smg-about-giving-back-money-and-time .

-But what I need more is Internet, social media/etc. publicity for my latest world healing / world-saving effort.
+But what I need more is Internet, social media/etc. publicity for my latest world-benefiting initiative.
 Yes, fame!
 People have looked down upon fame recently, but I feel fame is a good thing: https://www.shlomifish.org/philosophy/philosophy/putting-cards-on-the-table-2019-2020/putting-cards-on-the-table-2019-2020/meaning-of-able-competent.xhtml

-Anyway, the effort is:
+Anyway, the initiative is:

 https://www.shlomifish.org/philosophy/culture/case-for-commercial-fan-fiction/